 Learn more about the SVP dashboard here.

-No. Your Santa Clara University diploma will specify that you have completed a Master of Business Administration.
+No. Your Santa Clara University diploma will specify that you have completed either a Master of Business Administration or a Master of Science in Marketing.
 There will be no indication that you completed the degree program online.

-While the Online MBA program does not offer an international immersion experience, ongoing opportunities for peer-to-peer networking, professional development events, and regional company tours are available to all students.
+While our online programs do not offer an international immersion experience, ongoing opportunities for peer-to-peer networking, professional development events, and regional company tours are available to all students.

-Santa Clara’s Online MBA program provides extensive opportunity for students to network with each other, faculty, Silicon Valley-area professionals, and program alumni.
-These opportunities include quarterly company tours, case study competitions, student clubs, and more.
-“Leavey News & Notes,” which is a monthly newsletter distributed to all Santa Clara MBA students, provides an overview of upcoming events, specialty courses, company visits, and student development organizations.
+Santa Clara’s online graduate business programs provide extensive opportunities for students to network with each other, faculty, Silicon Valley-area professionals, and program alumni.
+These opportunities include quarterly company tours, case study competitions, student clubs, and other activities.
+“Leavey News & Notes,” which is a monthly newsletter distributed to all Leavey students, provides an overview of upcoming events, specialty courses, company visits, and student development organizations.

-To learn more about networking opportunities associated with our Online MBA program and to download the “Leavey News & Notes” newsletter, please visit the networking page here.
+To learn more about networking opportunities associated with our online programs and to download the “Leavey News & Notes” newsletter, please visit the networking page here.

 According to data sourced directly from our current online student population, our Online MBA program includes the following demographics:

-The Online MBA program is considered a part-time program and thus requires approximately 20 hours of work per week, which includes time spent with lectures, research, and coursework.
+The Online MBA and MS in Marketing programs are considered part-time programs and thus require approximately 20 hours of work per week, which includes time spent with lectures, research, and coursework.

 Online MBA courses at Santa Clara include a combination of 4-unit, 10-week courses and consecutively taught 2-unit, 5-week courses.
 Students should expect to complete 12 units in their first quarter and 8-10 units in each quarter thereafter.

-Leveraging key features in the online learning management system, students in the Online MBA program can expect to collaborate and converse with their cohort peers primarily through video conferencing, live chat, discussion boards, and email messages related to course assignments.
+Leveraging key features in our online learning management system, students in the Online MBA and MS in Marketing programs can expect to collaborate and converse with their cohort peers primarily through video conferencing, live chat, discussion boards, and email messages related to course assignments.
 Similarly, faculty will communicate with students through these same venues, with scheduled phone conversations available upon request.